 More than 22 miles of trails meander through the park perfect for day hikes, mountain biking, and horseback riders.
 This park also has the largest forest of Pinion Pines in Idaho.

 Craters of the Moon NM and Preserve is located in south-central Idaho approximately 80 miles west of Idaho Falls.
-This 752,000-acre park offers amazing year-round hiking, lava tube caves, camping, cross country skiing, and snowshoeing.
+This 752,000-acre park offers amazing year-round hiking, lava tube caves, camping, cross-country skiing, and snowshoeing.

-Craters of the Moon is a land of dramatic lava flows, cinder cones, and moon-like landscapes that covers the Snake River Plain in South Idaho.
+Craters of the Moon is a land of dramatic lava flows, cinder cones, and moon-like landscapes that cover the Snake River Plain in South Idaho.
 It is a park you have to see to believe.